FX-PBS/dds-extractor/README.md

 ```
 ddsx.py gun ...
 ```
 The script will search for every .cat file containing the word "gun".
-This is powerful for extracting/importing using multiple files simultaneously.
+This is powerful for extracting/importing multiple files simultaneously.
 However, you have to use careful not to accidentally modify files you didn't want.

 4. Make sure, when you import textures, **file size and compression format match the original texture**.
 If the file size is off then the game will simply crash.

 Right now the script doesn't tell you the compression used by a particular texture.
 This will be implemented later.
 For now, you can view the compression at the top of the .dds file using a hex editor.
 These images typically use either DXT1 or DXT5 compression.

-The script will search for every .cat file containing the word "gun".
-This is powerful for when you want to extract/import into multiple files simultaneously.
-However, you do have to use careful not to accidentally modify files you didn't want.

 ## Setup